cafekora/cafekora.github.io/pages/pages-root-folder/index.md

   title: "Kora News"
   url: 'https://github.com/Phlow/feeling-responsive'
   image: widget-3-302x182.jpg
-  text: 'Read the lastest news on concerts, workshops, festivals and the latest changes to this site'
+  text: 'Read the latest updates on concerts, workshops, festivals and changes to this site.'
 #
 # Use the call for action to show a button on the frontpage
 #